luminide/docs/docs/source/docs/code.md

 ## Code Templates

-Luminide contains templates that generate some intial code to get started.
+Luminide contains templates that generate some initial code to get started.
 This code is placed in the the `code/` directory, and includes everything needed to run your experiment -- the model, the hyperparameters, and the shell script to launch the experiment.

 Menu: `Luminide > Code Templates`